ChristianDBrooks/card-matching-game/README.md

 For styling, I really wasn't sure what the standard is, I researched a couple different strategies, but it seemed like a lot of them involved bringing in other packages.
 So I just kept all of my styles in css files, tried not to use in-line styles where I could manage, and was careful to not overlap naming within components.

-If I implemented more features in the future it some ideas would be:
+If I implemented more features in the future some ideas would be:
 * Changing how I set the card images to a scalable solution.
 I couldn't get require() working.
 * Introduce an api where I could fetch new images everytime the deck is shuffled.
 * Add a timer, and make games timed, or turns timed.
 * Clean up UI, make the page even cleanly reponsive.
 * Make the game configurable to more cards.
 Its almost do able now, but the images is where I would have problems.
+* Unit testing
+* Name player names customizable

-## Problems
+## Issues

-Problem
+Problem #1
 * When updating and then immediately accessing a state variable, the state has not updated yet.
 This happens because React queues updates, but doesn't update them immediately.

 Attempted